chr1swallace/coloc/README.md

 ## Can the process of identifying colocalized variants be carried out genome wide or is it meant to be done in defined small regions?

 You need to break the genome into smaller regions, within which it is reasonable to assume there is at most one (coloc.abf) or a small number (coloc.signals) of causal variants per trait.
 One way to do this is to use the boundaries defined by recombination hotspots, proxied by [this map](https://bitbucket.org/nygcresearch/ldetect-data/src/master/) created by [lddetect](https://academic.oup.com/bioinformatics/article/32/2/283/1743626).

+## How is coloc.abf accounting for the correlated variants?

+That's really how coloc works - by exploiting a dense SNP map - please see the [original paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004383)

+## How to define priors, is it dependent on sample size or any other parameters?

+This is described in detail in the [latest paper](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1008720)

 # Notes to self